-- · Focusing on operational excellence, continuous improvement and running a safe, reliable, environmentally and socially responsible operation; - Using its well positioned network of midstream infrastructure in conjunction with its commercial capabilities to provide its customers with market access, flexibility and value chain solutions, capture market opportunities, address physical market imbalances, mitigate risks and generate sustainable cash flow and margin; - Optimizing its asset portfolio and operations (including for emerging energy opportunities) to maximize returns on invested capital; and - Pursuing a balanced, long-term financial strategy that is focused on maintaining an investment grade credit profile and enhancing financial flexibility by making disciplined capital allocation decisions.
+- Focusing on operational excellence, continuous improvement and running a safe, reliable, and environmentally and socially responsible operation; - Using its well positioned network of midstream infrastructure in conjunction with its commercial capabilities to provide its customers with market access, flexibility and value chain solutions, capture market opportunities, address physical market imbalances, mitigate risks and generate and grow sustainable cash flow and margin; - Optimizing and enhancing its asset portfolio and operations (through disciplined and accretive capital investments and through the pursuit of emerging energy opportunities) to maximize returns on invested capital; and - Pursuing a balanced, long-term financial strategy that is focused on maintaining an investment grade credit profile and enhancing financial flexibility by making disciplined capital allocation decisions.

-We believe PAA's successful execution of this strategy will enable it to generate sustainable earnings and cash flow, and will position PAA to reduce leverage and maintain an investment grade credit profile while increasing returns to equity holders over time.
+We believe PAA's successful execution of this strategy will enable it to generate and grow sustainable earnings and cash flow, and will position PAA to maintain an investment grade credit profile and increase returns to equity holders over time, while also continuing to migrate leverage lower.